ann250902/Data-Warehousing-project-2/README.md

    - Create a new project and database.

 2. **Import Data**:
-   - Use the Cypher scripts in `cypher_scripts.txt` to create nodes and relationships by importing CSV files.
+   - Use the Cypher scripts in `load_script.txt` to create nodes and relationships by importing CSV files.

 3. **Run Queries**:
-   - Execute the provided Cypher queries to analyze the data and answer the project questions.
+   - Execute the `cypher_scripts.txt` file to analyze the data and answer the project questions.

 ## Key Insights
 - Demonstrates how graph databases simplify complex relationships and queries.